mrlooi/latex2json/README.md

 # LaTeX2JSON Parser

-A python package for parsing LaTeX files into structured token representations and JSON output.
+A python package for parsing LaTeX (.tex) files into structured JSON output.

 Currently supports a wide variety of latex papers on arxiv.